nemerna/sast-ai-workflow/README.md

 ### 3. Optional - Use Existing FAISS Index

-If you prefer not to recreate embeddings, download the index.faiss file from the drive and place it under the appropriate folder (e.g., the `src` folder).
+If you prefer not to generate embeddings for the source code files, download the index.faiss file from the drive and place it under the appropriate folder (e.g., the `src` folder).

 ### 4. Install Dependencies